 We are currently working on improving our staff travel benefits offer.
 If you have any suggestions on how we can develop it please get in touch with us to share your thoughts via email@example.com.
 We are always looking for new ways to do things!

-Every year the Sustainability Service create a University Travel Guide aimed at students to provide information about the best ways to travel around Leeds as well as the many different travel discounts that are available on train and bus passes.
+Every year the Sustainability Service updates a University Travel Guide: Your Guide to Getting Around Leeds – aimed at students to provide information about the best ways to travel around Leeds as well as the many different travel discounts that are available on train and bus passes.

-You can take a look at the 2016-17 guide here .
-You will find a hard copy of this guide in your welcome pack if you are in University Residencies however, this year we are mainly hosting this guide online as a pilot to see where we can reduce our impact with less printed resources.
+You can take a look at the 2017-18 guide here.
+You will find a hard copy of this guide in your welcome pack if you are in University Residences.
+Following a successful pilot last year, we are mainly hosting this guide online in order to reduce our impact with less printed resources.

-For more information about this guide or any wider travel related queries please contact: James Dixon-Gough
+For more information about this guide or any wider travel related queries please contact: Claire Booth

 Travelling on two wheels is another healthy, fast and cheap way to get around Leeds and on campus we have lots of facilities on hand for people cycling to the university including secure parking, showers, bike hire and maintenance facilities.